mpgn/swindle/README.md

 ![SWINDLE](http://gyazo.com/de431ab0c2b7c902c4abcbffd74bbae3.png)

 This application create for all YouTube Network who want to recruite lot of channel Youtube.
 Swindle allow to recruite a YouTuber with his views, video or subscribers...
 You can chose your parameter easily.
 We have also create two different design.
-This is the same application but there is one disgn with Boostrap and a second design with Foundation 5
+This is the same application but there is one design with Boostrap and a second design with Foundation 5.

 A simple exemple with [Foundation 5](http://swindle.stats.yt)